Halil-T/16-bit-CPU/README.md

 |J |opcode |Register with Addr |

 The CPU implementation can be seen in [cpu.v](https://github.com/Halil-T/16-bit-SingleCycle-CPU/blob/7779641274b5e8eaa3eaa08e5288f92c1515c414/CPU.v).
 The system clock is implemented in the cpu file.
 The CPU passes control signals to the appropriate modules of the computer, in this case mostly to the ALU.
+For branching instructions, the pc is changed to the line of code it is going to, accounting for the pc increment.

 The ALU accepts and outputs 16 bit data, and processes the operations to add and subtract, as well as logicaAl and, or, nor, xor, nand, and lsl, as can be seen in [alu.v](https://github.com/Halil-T/16-bit-SingleCycle-CPU/blob/8a1f315729565a28dbdfaa9c44180b4b2302795d/alu.v).